Tuesday, April 28, 2020

 Mother encouraged me when there were heartbreaks, “If you are not the right one for him, then he is not the right one for you.”
 Or, cautioned me, “Esther, I don’t think he is the right one for you.”
 When David asked Dad if he could marry me, Mother said, “I’m so happy for you.”

 And it was Mother, who pressed us in 1982 with urgency that we listen to Focus on the Family.
-There we learned from Raymond & Dorothy Moore that homeschooling gives more interaction with adults, therefore the possible making of kings.
+There we learned from Raymond & Dorothy Moore that homeschooling gives more interaction with adults, therefore can be like the "making of kings."

 Here are our first five children with Mom & Dad, their grandparents.